shwina/still-magic/_en/intro.md

 However,
 some people still worry that if they make their data and code generally available, someone else will use it and publish a result they have come up with themselves.
-This is almost unheard of in practice
-(over twenty years, I know of only one case), but that doesn't stop people using it as a boogeyman.
+This is almost unheard of in practice, but that doesn't stop people using it as a boogeyman.

 Other people are afraid of looking foolish or incompetent by sharing code that might contain bugs.